Rambleside offers $507M for two Morgans hotels

 Vector Group president and CEO Howard Lorber, who serves as chairman of the Morgans board, declined to comment on the letter, according to the Wall Street Journal.
 The hotel company was reportedly seeking $700 million last year for the two hotels.

-Morgans, which owns luxury hotel brands including Mondrian and Delano, is currently in talks with hotelier Sam Nazarian’s SBE Entertainment Group on a merger that would create a company managing 19 hotels in cities including New York, Los Angeles, Miami and London.
-The company has explored a potential sale for a number of years.
+Morgans, which owns luxury hotel brands Mondrian and Delano, is currently in talks with hotelier Sam Nazarian’s SBE Entertainment Group on a merger that would create a company managing 19 hotels in cities including New York, Los Angeles, Miami and London.
+The company has also explored a potential sale for a number of years.